ekiidx/boost-mailer/README.md

 # boost-mailer
-Create emails, manage lists, and send mail to your audience.
+Create emails, manage lists, send mail, and ask prompts with [Llamafile](https://github.com/Mozilla-Ocho/llamafile) to get information about your audience.

 ## Getting Started